FIRE announces its Speech Code of the Month for December 2012: the University of North Dakota (UND).

 In addition to the fact that it explicitly prohibits speech protected by the First Amendment, UND’s policy is so vague that students will have to guess at how to comply.
 The Supreme Court has held that laws must “give a person of ordinary intelligence a reasonable opportunity to know what is prohibited, so that he may act accordingly,” or else they are unconstitutionally vague.
 Grayned v.
 City of Rockford, 408 U.S. 104, 108-09 (1972).
 This policy—which prohibits things like “bullying” and “subtle,” “unacceptable behavior” without defining what those terms mean—does not meet this standard.

 For these reasons, UND’s harassment policy is our December 2012 Speech Code of the Month.
 If you believe that your college’s or university’s policy should be a Speech Code of the Month, please email email@example.com with a link to the policy and a brief description of why you think attention should be drawn to this code.
 If you are a current college student or faculty member interested in free speech, consider joining FIRE’s Campus Freedom Network, an organization of college faculty members and students dedicated to advancing individual liberties on their campuses.
-You also can add FIRE’s Speech Code of the Month Widget to your blog or website and help shed some much-needed sunlight on these repressive policies.

 Schools: University of North Dakota